 Feel free to reduce the amount if you'd prefer to tame the overall chipotle flavor.
 But join me if you will for powerful chipotle!
 So smoky, so good.

 Simmer the Chicken.
 Let it all simmer a while, at least 30 minutes, to allow the flavors to develop and for the chicken to break down.
 Once the chicken is tender, shred it with a couple of forks and mix it back into the chipotle mixture.

 You can continue to let it simmer and develop even more flavor at this point.

 You may need to add a bit of water or chicken broth to keep the moisture level up, but this stuff right here is DA BOMB.
 I almost ate it right out of the pot.
 Let the smell fill your house.
 Drive yourself a little crazy with desire as it's cooking.

-Stuff each pepper with your chipotle chicken mixture, then here comes your favorite part — Top with shredded cheese!
-I used gouda this time around because I wanted a very melty cheese, and we both LOVE the taste of gouda, but feel free to use any other melty cheese like cheddar (yellow or white), pepper jack, Monteray jack.
+Stuff the Peppers.
+Stuff the pepper halves with your chipotle chicken mixture, then here comes your favorite part --- Top with shredded cheese after you add the chicken!
+I used gouda this time around because I wanted a very melty cheese, and we both LOVE the taste of gouda, but feel free to use any other melty cheese like cheddar (yellow or white), pepper jack, Monterrey jack.